-While the government has built many new parks and expanded the city’s open green spaces to more than 20 percent of its land area, it expects citizens to do their part and help keep these and other public spaces clean.
-Mayor Rismaharini herself often leads the way during city-wide clean-up efforts held on the city’s festival days.
+While the government has built many new parks and expanded the city’s open green spaces to more than 20 percent of its land area, it expects citizens to do their part and help keep these and other public spaces clean. then-Mayor Rismaharini herself often leads the way during city-wide clean-up efforts held on the city’s festival days.

 “In the past, people littered everywhere, and this clogged up many of our drainage systems and led to floods,” she noted.
 The cleanliness drive, along with drainage improvement works, has reduced the city’s flood-prone areas from 50 percent of the land area in 2010 to 3 percent.